RunesRepoHub/ACS/docs/requirement.md

     This will result in these errors.
 (And possible more)

-    * Can cause a softlog error on proxmox when running it in  VM.
+    * Can cause a softlog error on proxmox when running it in an VM.

     * The longer the playlists the longer the download.
-(At download 86 of 156 it takes 30 mins of 400mb of data, THIS is NOT a networking limit)
+(At download item 86 of 156 it takes 30 mins of 400mb of data, THIS is NOT a networking limit)

-    * Can cause a but of slow down on plex itself if configured to update library on every change dectected in the folder.
+    * Can cause a bit of slow down on plex itself if configured to update library on every change dectected in the folder.

 ### Requriements
 !!! question "Requirements"